Killer copy is the backbone of marketing.

 Velocity partners boasts a good understanding of their customers:

-This understanding allows them to create hot topic that emotionally resonates with their audience.
+This understanding allows them to create a hot topic that emotionally resonates with their audience.

 Here’s another great example from the Myfitnesspal mobile app: